ErreKappa1/i3-conf_2.0/README.md

 ![Some random tiling stuffs](https://github.com/ErreKappa1/i3-conf_2.0/blob/development/screenshot/Screenshot%20from%202020-02-29%2018-54-29.png)

-You will find some screenshot in the Screenshot directory
+This config is about i3-gaps, but the bar and the program launcher are external programs, so you will need some other

-This config works with i3-gaps, it also require: (ill put a README_dep.txt somewere)
+	software to exactly copy my configuration.
+I'll put a list of those software somewere.

 There's also an README_USAGE.txt file that explain what to do to use this config